bcbeidel/programmers-book-club/building-a-storybrand/08-and-calls-them-to-action.md

-# Section 2.5: And Calls Them To Action
+# Chapter 8: And Calls Them To Action

 **Customers do not take action unless they are challenged to take action.**  At this point, we have spoken directly to the customer.
 We identified their challenges, empathized with their feelings, established our competence, and layed out a plan, but that is not enough.
 They need a call to action.
 Customers do not have ESP; we have to make a clear invitation to join us.
 Otherwise, they won't take that first step.